lammps/lammps/doc/src/create_atoms.rst

    create_atoms 3 single 0 0 5
    create_atoms 1 box var v set x xpos set y ypos create_atoms 2 random 50 12345 NULL overlap 2.0 maxtry 50
+   create_atoms 1 mesh funnel.stl units box radiusscale 1.5

 Description
 """""""""""

-This command creates atoms (or molecules) within the simulation box, either on a lattice, or a single atom (or molecule), or a random collection of atoms (or molecules).
+This command creates atoms (or molecules) within the simulation box, either on a lattice, or a single atom (or molecule), or from a triangle mesh, or a random collection of atoms (or molecules).
 It is an alternative to reading in atom coordinates explicitly via a :doc:`read_data <read_data>` or :doc:`read_restart <read_restart>` command.
-A simulation box must already exist, which is typically created via the :doc:`create_box
-<create_box>` command.
-Before using this command, a lattice must also
+A simulation box must already exist, which is typically created via the :doc:`create_box <create_box>` command.
+Before using this command, a lattice must also be defined using the :doc:`lattice
-be defined using the :doc:`lattice <lattice>` command, unless you specify the *single* style with units = box or the *random* style.
+<lattice>` command, unless you specify the *single* or *mesh* style with
+units = box or the *random* style.
 For the remainder of this doc page, a created atom or molecule is referred to as a "particle".

 If created particles are individual atoms, they are assigned the specified atom *type*, though this can be altered via the *basis*